-The magnitude and changing complexity of criminal activities dictate the need for criminal justice personnel who have had a broad-based educational experience.
-The program as presented includes General Education courses from the college curriculum, specialized Criminal Justice core courses, essential interdisciplinary offerings, and suggested Criminal Justice requirements.

-The Associate of Applied Science Program is designed to meet the needs of pre-service and inservice criminal justice personnel as a terminal degree.
-Alternately, the Associate of Arts Program fulfills the initial two-year curriculum for many four-year Criminal Justice programs.
+The magnitude and changing complexity of criminal activities dictate the need for criminal justice personnel with a broad-based educational experience.
+The Associate of Applied Science Program is designed to meet the needs of preservice and in-service criminal justice personnel as a terminal degree.
+Alternately, the Associate of Arts Program fulfills the initial two-year curriculum for many four-year criminal justice programs.